-In a large pan, fry bacon until crisp, remove and discard all but 2 to 3 tablespoons of drippings.
+In a large pan, fry bacon until crisp, remove and reserve.
+Discard all but 2 to 3 tablespoons of drippings.
 Add butter and stir till melted.
 Add celery and onion and cook until softened, six to eight minutes.
 Add mushrooms & garlic and continue to cook for a few more minutes.

-Remove from heat and add in the stuffing mix, the reserved bacon and water chestnuts, if using.
+Remove from heat and add in the Brownberry Herb Seasoned Stuffing, the reserved bacon and water chestnuts, if using.
 Toss together and add chicken broth to moisten.
 Taste for seasoning & add in salt, pepper and additional desired herbs.

 This is best left overnight in the refrigerator before baking.
-Check for desired amount of moistness and add additional broth, if needed, before baking.
+Check for the desired amount of moistness and add additional broth, if needed, before baking.
 Stuffing should be not be wet.
 See note, below, if stuffing a bird.

-Bake in a buttered casserole, covered, at 325 to 350 degrees for about an hour, uncover and continue to bake until top is a little crispy and crunchy, and additional 15 minutes or so.
+Bake in a buttered casserole, covered, at 325 to 350 degrees for about an hour, uncover and continue to bake until top is a little crispy and crunchy, an additional 15 minutes or so.

 - I used two teaspoons poultry seasoning, a generous amount (about 3/4 teaspoon) of pepper and a 1/2 teaspoon red pepper flakes.

 - This makes more than enough to stuff a bird and make a casserole, but keep in mind that stuffing that goes inside the bird will need less chicken broth; it should be nearly dry going in.
 Stuff the bird first, then add a little additional broth to the remaining stuffing for the casserole.

 - I’ve found that if the stuffing appears to be a little too wet, bake until the top is crispy, gently turn over, and continue to bake.
 The top and bottom will have a nice crunch and the inside will be moist and delicious.
 If stuffing is too dry, additional stock can always be added, even after it’s baked.